Giacinto Facchetti

 Giacinto Facchetti (/it/; 18 July 1942 – 4 September 2006) was an Italian footballer who played as a left-back for Inter Milan from 1960 to 1978.
 He later served as Inter chairman from January 2004 until his death in 2006.
 He played 634 official games for the club, scoring 75 goals, and was a member of "Grande Inter" team under manager Helenio Herrera which won four Serie A titles, a Coppa Italia, two European Cups, and two Intercontinental Cups.
 He placed second for the Ballon d'Or in 1965.

 Facchetti represented Italy internationally on 94 occasions, including three FIFA World Cups.
-He was also elected to the 1970 World Cup All-Star Team, in which Italy were runners-up.
+He was also elected to the 1970 FIFA World Cup All-Star Team, in which Italy were runners-up.
 He was also captain of the national side for a record 11 years that won Italy's first ever UEFA European Championship on home soil in 1968, where he was also elected to the team of the tournament.

-Facchetti is remembered as one of the first truly great attacking full-backs.
-He is regarded as one of the best football players ever at his position, due to his pace, technique, intelligence, physique, and stamina.
-He formed a formidable defensive partnership with fellow full-back Tarcisio Burgnich in Inter's defensive catenaccio system and with the Italy national side.
-In addition to his ability on the pitch, Facchetti was lauded for his discipline and leadership and captained both Inter Milan and Italy for several years.
+Facchetti is remembered as one of the first prominent attacking full-backs and is considered among the best players at his position.
+Known for his pace, technique, intelligence, physique, and stamina, he formed a strong defensive partnership with Tarcisio Burgnich in Inter's catenaccio system and with the Italy national team.
+He was also recognized for his discipline and leadership, serving as captain for both Inter Milan and Italy for several years.

 In March 2004, Pelé named him one of the Top 125 greatest living footballers as part of FIFA's 100th anniversary celebrations.
+In 2006, the Campionato Nazionale Primavera was named after him.
 In 2015, he was posthumously inducted into the Italian Football Hall of Fame.